Navigating Veteran Employees: A Guide for New Leaders

 Engage in open conversations about their experiences and insights.

-Respect and Communicate with Empathy
+R: Respect and Communicate with Empathy

 Resistance often stems from fear of change or feeling undervalued.
 Leaders should: